 The CIS courses are integrated into the students' Bachelors and Masters courses at various points so that there is consistent support in academic writing and communication throughout their trajectories.

-I have been active in teaching academic writing, reading, academic presentation techniques and critical thinking.
-I have also contributed to staff meetings on creating interactive and engaging activities and workgroup sessions both face to face courses and to switch to online blended learning programmes.
+I was active in teaching academic writing, reading, academic presentation techniques and critical thinking.
+I also contributed to staff meetings on creating interactive and engaging activities and workgroup sessions both face to face courses and to switch to online blended learning programmes.

 Taught Medical and Bio-Medical courses to support learning in scientific writing, presenting academically and referencing.